 Robb takes the northern horse and some of the Freys to raid the westerlands.
-While Robb is away, his mother, Catelyn Tully, frees Jaime in the hope that he will free her daughters, Sansa and Arya, who she believes are held hostage in King's Landing.
+While Robb is away, his mother Catelyn frees Jaime in the hope that he will free her daughters, Sansa and Arya, whom she believes are held hostage in King's Landing.
 Unknown to Catelyn, however, Arya has been traveling incognito through the war-torn riverlands.

 A Storm of Swords

 Leaving Ser Brynden Tully at Riverrun as the Warden of the Southern Marches, Robb leads the bulk of his northmen and rivermen army to the Twins for Edmure's wedding to Roslin Frey.
-Lord Roose Bolton commands the rearguard, which is defeated by Ser Gregor Clegane at the Battle of the Ruby Ford.
+Lord Roose Bolton commands the rearguard, which is defeated by Ser Gregor Clegane in fighting at the fords of the Trident.
 Gregor then retakes Harrenhal for the Iron Throne.
 At the Twins, the Freys and Boltons betray their king in the massacre known as the Red Wedding.
 Robb and Catelyn are killed, while Edmure is taken captive.

 A Feast for Crows

-Jaime Lannister travels to deal with the few river lords still in resistance to the Iron Throne.
-Brynden Tully continues to hold out at Riverrun, despite a siege by House Frey.
-Jaime negotiates the surrender of the castle with Edmure, with Brynden escaping in the night.
-Jaime reminds Emmon Frey that although his house possesses Riverrun, lordship over the riverlands has passed to House Baelish of Harrenhal.
+Ser Jaime Lannister travels to deal with the few river lords still in resistance to the Iron Throne.
+Brynden Tully continues to hold out, despite the siege of Riverrun by House Frey.
+Jaime negotiates the surrender of the castle with Edmure, though Brynden escapes during the night.
+Jaime reminds Lord Emmon Frey that although his house possesses Riverrun, lordship over the riverlands has passed to House Baelish of Harrenhal.
 Petyr Baelish, Lord Paramount of the Trident, remains in the Vale of Arryn, however, and has not visited his seat at Harrenhal.

-Even though the War of the Five Kings has seemingly ended, the brotherhood without banners and broken men still roam the riverlands, some officially fighting in the name of King Robert, but most killing at will.
+Even though the War of the Five Kings has seemingly ended, the brotherhood without banners and broken men still roam the riverlands.
 Led by Lady Stoneheart, the outlaws of the brotherhood engage in a campaign of retribution against House Frey.
-The town of Saltpans is sacked by survivors of the Brave Companions.
+The town of Saltpans is raided by survivors of the Brave Companions.